Neither SAP nor I can give any warranty or support for Adobe Flash and if you repeat any steps described here, you do this on your own risk.

 - The open source community heavily increased push frequency on flash support, e.g. in Lightspark or Ruffle and might be a solution for a rising number of use cases while not having 100% coverage yet

-An example of a working mms.cfg file can e.g. contain the following (replace the AllowListUrlPattern parameter with a host and port that matches for your scenario):
+An example of a working mms.cfg file can e.g. contain the following (replace the AllowListUrlPattern parameters with hosts and ports matching for your scenario):

 Location of the file can be derived from Adobe Flash Admin Guide.
 Examples: